-The reserve requirements also apply to gold deposit accounts.
-Furthermore, banks are permitted to maintain: (a) a portion of the Turkish Lira reserve requirements in U.S. dollars and another portion of the Turkish Lira reserve requirements in standard gold and (b) a portion or all of the reserve requirements applicable to precious metal deposit accounts in standard gold, which portions are revised from time to time by the Central Bank.
+Turkish banks are permitted to maintain: (a) a portion of the Turkish Lira reserve requirements in U.S. dollars and another portion of the Turkish Lira reserve requirements in standard gold and (b) a portion or all of the reserve requirements applicable to precious metal deposit accounts in standard gold, which portions are revised from time to time by the Central Bank.
+See "Risk Factors - Risks Relating to the Group and its Business - Market Risks - Foreign Exchange and Currency Risk."
 In addition, banks are required to maintain their required reserves against their U.S. dollar-denominated liabilities in U.S. dollars only.